- Download our Moving to Argentina Guide (PDF)

 It is possible to buy many types of medicine over the counter at pharmacies in Argentina without a prescription.
-The pharmacist can also advise on medication for a number of standard conditions, such as stomach bugs and flu.
+The pharmacist can also advise on medication for a number of common ailments, such as stomach bugs and flu.
 Female contraceptives (the pill) are also available without a prescription, but they are not free.

 Health insurance in Argentina

 Private healthcare in Argentina is typically financed by voluntary insurance schemes.
 As in other countries, costs vary from provider to provider.
 Expats can receive medical coverage through a number of international health insurers, otherwise many small, private clinics also have their own schemes.